Skip to content

 Where to Order

 Death certificates in Michigan are issued by the Michigan Department of Health and Human Services, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Michigan Department of Health and Human Services, Vital Records